Learning to Steer Markovian Agents under Model Uncertainty: Introduction

 Perhaps the closest to ours is a concurrent work by \citet{canyakmaz2024steering}.
-They experimentally investigate the use of control methods to direct game dynamics towards desired outcomes, in particular allowing for model uncertainty.
-Our work complements their empirical results in three main ways.
-First, we handle the model uncertainty in a somewhat more principled way by proposing a concrete non-episodic RL formulation for the steering problem and a suitable learning objective (Obj.~\eqref{obj:objective_function}), where we explicitly learn a \emph{history-dependent} steering strategy.
-Second, we develop novel theory regarding the existence of strategies with low steering gap.
-Third, on the algorithmic level, \citet{canyakmaz2024steering} consider a two-phase (exploration + exploitation) framework called \texttt{SIAR-MPC} which is similar to our \texttt{FETE} framework for large model sets.
-However, they employ random noise-based exploration, while we consider a more advanced exploration strategy (Sec.~\ref{sec:unknown_large_case}) that results in significantly higher exploration efficiency in experiments (Sec.~\ref{sec:experiments}).
-Besides, when the model set is small, we contribute a belief-state based algorithm that can exactly solve our Obj.~\eqref{obj:objective_function}.
-As suggested by Prop.~\ref{prop:justification}, it is superior to their two-phase framework in terms of the steering cost while achieving a low steering gap.
+They consider a similar finite-horizon non-episodic setup as ours, and experimentally investigate the use of control methods to direct game dynamics towards desired outcomes, in particular allowing for model uncertainty.
+Compared to their work, we handle the model uncertainty in a more principled way by employing \emph{history-dependent} steering strategies, since history can serve as sufficient information set for decision making under uncertainty.
+This leads to several differences in the design principles between our algorithms and \citet{canyakmaz2024steering}.
+Concretely, we propose a learning objective for history-dependent strategies in Obj.~\eqref{obj:objective_function}, and two algorithms for low uncertainty (small $\mathcal{F}$) and high uncertainty (large $\mathcal{F}$) settings, respectively.
+In the former case, we contribute a belief-state based algorithm that can exactly solve Obj.~\eqref{obj:objective_function}, offering a stronger solution due to the theoretical guarantee in Prop.~\ref{prop:justification}.
+For the latter, although both our \texttt{FETE} and SIAR-MPC \citep{canyakmaz2024steering} share a two-phase (exploration + exploitation) structure, ours represents a more general framework with a more advanced exploration strategy (see more explanation in Sec.~\ref{sec:unknown_large_case}).
+Besides, we develop additional novel theory regarding the existence of strategies with low steering gap.

-\textbf{Opponent Shaping}\quad In the RL literature a line of work focus on the problem of opponent shaping, where agents can influence each others learning by handing out rewards \citep{foerster2018learning,Yang2020Learning,willi2022cola,lu2022model,Willis2023Resolving,zhao2022proximal}.
-Although the ways of influencing agents are similar to our setting, we study the problem of a mediator that acts outside the Markov Game and steers all the agents towards desired policies, while in opponent shaping the agents themselves learn to influence each other for their own interests.

-\paragraph{Episodic RL and Non-Episodic RL} Most of the existing RL literature focus on the episodic learning setup, where the entire interaction history can be divided into multiple episodes starting from the same initial state distribution\citep{dann2015sample, dann2017unifying}.
-Comparing with this setting, our finite-horizon non-episodic setting is more challenging because the mediator cannot simply learn from repeated trial-and-error.
-Therefore, the learning criterions (e.g. no-regret \citep{azar2017minimax, jin2018q} or sample complexity \citep{dann2015sample}) in episodic RL setting is not suitable in our case, which targets at finding a near-optimal policy in maximizing return.
-This motivates us to consider the new objective (Obj.~\eqref{obj:objective_function}).